 This repository hosts the backend for the Capital Markets Loaders service.
-It is designed to handle the extraction, transformation, and loading (ETL) of financial data from various sources, including Yahoo Finance and the Federal Reserve Economic Data (FRED) API, as well as financial news processing.
+It is designed to handle the extraction, transformation, and loading (ETL) of financial data from various sources.

 The Capital Markets Loaders Service is responsible for: